 Rodger Wylde (1980-83) was signed to replace Vic Halom as Athletic’s main striker and he didn’t let the team down as he finished leading goalscorer in each of his three seasons at Boundary Park.
 Good on the floor as well as in the air, Rodger had a knack of breaking through even the most tight of defences.
 When he qualified as a physiotherapist around 1990 he opened his own treatment centre/gymnasium near Sheffield.
 He is now the physiotherapist for Stockport County.

 Alan Young (1974-79) will be remembered as a gutsy, detemined and sometimes classy striker in his time at Boundary Park.
 The hat-trick he scored against Leicester City in the FA Cup in 1979 tempted the Foxes to buy him.
 He went on to gain a Second Division Championship medal with Leicester and was an ever present in their promotion season.
-He is now the Youth Development Officer at Chesterfield FC.
+He went on to be the Youth Development Officer at Chesterfield FC.